swift-fox/ml-demos/README.md

 # Machine Learning Demos

-This repo is a collection of code snippets that demostrate common models and applications of Machine Learning.
-The intention is to capture the core of the ideas with the minimal amount of code.
-Hope you find it helpful as a quick reference to understand certain ML techniques.
+This repo is a collection of code snippets to demostrate common models and applications of Machine Learning.
+Each script is a standalone program.
+The intention is to capture the core of the idea with the minimal amount of code.
+Hope you find it helpful as a quick reference to understand ML techniques.

 ## Natural Language Processing